cloudfoundry/docs-running-cf/managing-cf/usage-events-and-billing.html.md

 ## Usage Events
 Usage events can be used by Cloud Foundry operators to construct billing information for apps and service instances.

-Despite being similar in name, usage events are different from regular Cloud Foundry events (`/vX/events`).
-Cloud Foundry events should NOT be used for billing purposes; They are recorded regardless of the action succeeding and are not guaranteed to be in the correct order.
+Despite being similar in name, usage events are different from Cloud Foundry audit events (`/v2/events`).
+The audit events stored in the events table should not be used for billing purposes; They are recorded regardless of the action succeeding and are not guaranteed to be in the correct order.

 ### App Usage Events

-App usage events provide information about when users create, delete and update apps.
+App Usage Events provide information about when users create, delete and update apps.
 They also include information about the app to enable operators to bill based on resource usage.

 App Usage Events expire after 31 days by default.
 This is configurable using the cf-release manifest property `cc.app_usage_events.cutoff_age_in_days`.